VsixCommunity/docs/docs/walkthroughs/theming.md

              xmlns:mc="http://schemas.openxmlformats.org/markup-compatibility/2006"
              xmlns:d="http://schemas.microsoft.com/expression/blend/2008"
              xmlns:toolkit="clr-namespace:Community.VisualStudio.Toolkit;assembly=Community.VisualStudio.Toolkit"
-             toolkit:Themes.UseVsTheme="True"
-             mc:Ignorable="d"
-             d:DesignHeight="300" d:DesignWidth="300"
-             Name="MyToolWindow">
+             toolkit:Themes.UseVsTheme="True">
 ```

 Notice the `xmlns:toolkit` imported namespace and the `toolkit:Themes.UseVsTheme="True"` attribute.
 They will automatically apply the official styling for WPF controls that Visual Studio uses itself.
-We don't have to do anything else to get the styling applied.
+We don't have to do anything else to get the styling applied to the entire `<UserControl>`.
+Easy!

 An added benefit is that when the user changes the color theme from e.g. Light to Dark, then our UI will switch immediately as well without the need to reload.